Table of Contents

 Inter-Caste and Inter-Religious

-Marriages shouldn’t be prohibited by class, according to the movement, which promoted inter-caste and inter-religious unions in which one must be allowed to meet the partner of one’s choice.
+Marriages shouldn’t be prohibited by class, according to the movement, which promoted inter-caste and inter-religious unions, in which one must be allowed to meet the partner of one’s choice.
 Due to the predominance of child brides, many young girls experienced loss; the self-respect weddings also applied to widows remarrying.

 As a result, the ad was successful in drawing a big female audience.
-Due to Tamil Nadu being one of the first states to let Hindu marriages to take place without a Brahmin priest being present, inter-caste marriages increased.
+Due to Tamil Nadu being one of the first states to allow Hindu marriages to take place without a Brahmin priest being present, inter-caste marriages increased.

 Self-Respect Movement UPSC